bp2008/MonitorControl/README.md

 Closing the configuration window will not exit the program unless you click "Exit Program", or choose the "Exit" option from the tray icon's context menu.

+## Web Interface

+The web server responds with a basic guide explaining the available commands:

 ![screenshot](https://i.imgur.com/UZa8p6U.png)

 ## Building From Source